New Cadet Orientation Camp August 5th RSVP

 Grace Community Church Dinner

 Cadets went to Grace Community Church where a formal Christmas dinner was held.
-Cadets waited tables and helped prepare the meals that were served to everyone.
-It was a fun and new experience for most of the cadets and hopefully they will have many more opportunities like this one in the future.
+We waited tables and helped prepare the meals that were served to everyone.
+It was a fun and new experience for most of the cadets and hopefully we will have many more opportunities like this one in the future.

 Kennesaw Christmas Parade

 Allatoona NROTC participated in the Kennesaw Christmas Parade.
 Cadets got into the Christmas spirit and decorated the trailer and LCDR's truck.
 Afterwards they handed out candy to kids and adults.
-This event was a fun and new experience for the unit.
+This event was a great experience for the unit.

 Parris Island Trip

 Allatoona NJROTC teamed up with Kennesaw Mountain NJROTC and went to the Marine Corps Recruit Depot, in Parris Island, South Carolina.
 Cadets experienced what it was like to be a Marine Corps recruit.
 They were met by an intimidating yet motivational drill instructor.
 The drill instructor had the cadets attend a graduation ceremony consisting of over 600 newly enlisted Marines.
 It was a learning experience for sure.